-1. Public Works is currently conducting surveys of organic waste processing facilities in the region and updating data to provide an annual update to the Organics Plan.
-In addition, we are developing an Organic Waste End-Use Markets Report which will include an analysis of end-use markets; a review of the Food DROP program; an assessment of collection and processing best practices; an evaluation of collection scenarios and associated infrastructure; and an analysis of challenges to the marketability of organic waste end products.
-The development of this report will include three workshops with cities to discuss the findings of the research and encourage stakeholder engagement.
+1. Public Works is currently working on the 2017 Annual Update to the Countywide Organic Waste Management Plan.
+Once the 2017 update is completed, staff will begin conducting surveys of organic waste processing facilities in the region and updating data to provide an annual update using data from 2018.
+In addition, we are preparing an Organic Waste End-Use Markets Report which will include an analysis of end-use markets; a review of the Food DROP program; an assessment of collection and processing best practices; an evaluation of collection scenarios and associated infrastructure; and an analysis of challenges to the marketability of organic waste end-use products.
+The development of this report will include three workshops with cities to discuss the findings of the research and solicit feedback.